emqx/emqx-docs/en_US/durability/durability_introduction.md

 ### Sessions and Durable Storages

 **Session** is a lightweight process within EMQX that is created for every client connection.
-Sessions implement the behaviors prescribed to the broker by the MQTT Standard, including initial connection, subscribing and unsubscribing to the topics, and message dispatching.
+Sessions implement the behaviors prescribed to the broker by the MQTT Standard, including initial connection, subscribing and unsubscribing to topics, and message dispatching.

 **Durable Storage** is an internal database within EMQX.
 Sessions may use it to save their state, as well as MQTT messages sent to the topics.
 Database engine powering durable storages uses [RocksDB](https://rocksdb.org/) to save the data on disk, and [Raft](https://raft.github.io/) to consistently replicate the data across the cluster.
 Durable storages should not be confused with the **Durable Sessions**.

 ### Session Expiry Interval

-According to the MQTT standard, client sessions facilitate the management of client connections and states within the MQTT broker. **Expiry Interval** is a property of a session that controls how long the broker keeps the session state after the client connection terminates.
+According to the MQTT standard, client sessions facilitate the management of client connections and states within the MQTT broker. **Expiry Interval** is a property of a session that controls for how long the broker keeps the session state after the client connection terminates.
 This property plays crucial role in the context of this document.

 Sessions that have expiry interval equal to 0 exist only for the duration of the client's connection to EMQX.
 When the client disconnects, all session information, including subscriptions and undelivered messages, is immediately discarded.
 Otherwise, the session is kept by the broker after the client's connection terminates, and can be resumed if the client reconnects to the broker within the session expiry interval.
 Messages sent to the topics while the client was offline are delivered.

-- Clients using the MQTT 5 protocol can specify their expiry interval explicitly using [Session Expiry Interval](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901048) property of `CONNECT` or `DISCONNECT` packets.
+- Clients using the MQTT 5 protocol can explicitly specify session expiry interval using [Session Expiry Interval](https://docs.oasis-open.org/mqtt/mqtt/v5.0/os/mqtt-v5.0-os.html#_Toc3901048) property of `CONNECT` or `DISCONNECT` packets.

 - For the clients using MQTT 3.* protocol, EMQX derives session expiry interval according to the following rule: if [Clean Session](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html#_Toc398718030) flag is set to `true` then session expiry interval is set to 0.
 Otherwise, the value of `mqtt.session_expiry_interval` configuration parameter is used.